canonical/snapd/docs/rest.md

 ## /v2/find
 ### GET

-* Description: find snaps in the store
+* Description: Find snaps in the store
 * Access: authenticated
 * Operation: sync
 * Return: list of snaps in the store that match the search term and